Key Quote

 Technique 2 — COUPLET FORM & SENSORY IMAGERY

 The poem is written predominantly in couplets — pairs of lines — which formally enact the theme of connection and pairing.
 The couplet structure mirrors the speaker's search for a companion, a communicative partner, a means of bridging the gap between self and world.
-The final standalone line breaks this pattern, creating an ambiguity that resists neat resolution — like the speaker's relationship with sound, the poem refuses to settle into a single, fixed conclusion.
+The final standalone line breaks this pattern, creating an ambiguityambiguity — The quality of having more than one possible meaning or interpretation that resists neat resolution — like the speaker's relationship with sound, the poem refuses to settle into a single, fixed conclusion.

 Antrobus privileges non-auditory sensory imagery throughout the poem: visual details of the forest, the tactile experience of the environment, the spatial awareness of being surrounded by living things.
 This sensory hierarchy challenges the dominance of hearing in Western culture, suggesting that a world experienced through sight, touch, and vibration is no less rich than one experienced through sound.
-The bird calls become not just sounds but embodied experiences — felt as much as heard.
+The bird calls become not just sounds but embodiedembodied — Given a physical form; experienced through the body rather than abstractly experiences — felt as much as heard.

 Key Words